NinjaCloud/HPE-Canonical/MicroCloud.md

 # Certificate selection in the LXD UI

 ## If you don’t see the certificate screen, you might have an older version of LXD (run snap info lxd to check).
-In this case, run the following commands on the machine that you’re trying to access (for example, micro1) to enable the UI:
+In this case, run the following commands on the machine that you’re trying to access (for example, i3.metal insatnce) to enable the UI:
 ```
 snap set lxd ui.enable=true
 systemctl reload snap.lxd.daemon